YOUR QUESTIONS ANSWERED

 We know that taking on a pub is a major decision, and we want to ensure that you have as much information as possible before making any commitment.

-Our recruitment team Shelley Castle and Linda Reece receive a number of questions fairly regularly, which they have answered below.
+Our recruitment team receive a number of questions fairly regularly, which they have answered below.

-If you have any other queries, don't hesitate to contact them.
+If you have any other queries, don't hesitate to contact us.

 What is a Tenancy agreement?

 A: An agreement between a person who rents a brewery-owned public house from the brewery, and runs the business as a self-employed licensee.